ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

 > The Crowsec configuration is slightly modified from their recommendations.
 I have an [issue](https://github.com/crowdsecurity/cs-haproxy-bouncer/issues/13) submitted with them around detecting client IPs in a different way to support other configurations.

-I went about this in the most complicated way orignally, when all I needed to do was set CF-Connecting-IP to the source IP.
+As quoted above I went about this in the most complicated way, when all I needed to do was set CF-Connecting-IP to the source IP.
 This is how I have done it, thanks to the devs for the bouncer.

 ```bash
 # Frontend for external users that a connecting through Cloudflare